MicrosoftDocs/bing-docs/bing-docs/bing-web-search/use-display-requirements-llm.md

 **You may <u>only</u>:**

 - Display responses received from the Search APIs, Bing Spell Check API and Bing Autosuggest API on the same webpage as content from an LLM, provided the Search APIs, Bing Spell Check API and Bing Autosuggest API responses are clearly separated from the LLM content (e.g. the LLM content should not be inserted in between the Search APIs Results); and/or
 - Use Web Results for Grounding an LLM.

 **Do not:**

 - Use any responses (including, without limitation, web, images, videos, news, entity data, auto suggest, spell etc.) to train, evaluate or improve any LLM, including your proprietary LLM;
+- Use Responses for websites where you are restricted by the website from using such content, including but not limited to, where your crawler has been blocked via robots.txt;
 - Display advertising that is not provided by Microsoft; or
 - Attribute the Web Results for Grounding your LLM to Microsoft, unless Microsoft specifies otherwise in writing for your particular use.

 **LLM Attribution:**

 - You must provide source attribution and a link back to each source that is used for the content being displayed from the LLM, when using Web Results for Grounding an LLM.
 The source attribution must be near the displayed LLM content.

 ## GDPR compliance